TJGT POLICIES & WAIVERS

 Awards will be given to the top finishers in each age division.
 The flag presentation will take place at the scoreboard immediately following the conclusion of any tournament.

 Any ties for 1st place will be broken by a sudden-death playoff.
-Any player that is not present for the beginning of the playoff will be considered forfeit, and awarded the lowest play of playoff participants.
+Any player that is not present for the beginning of the playoff will be considered forfeit, and awarded the lowest place of playoff participants.

 Ties for places other than 1st in which awards are given will be determined by a scorecard playoff, as instructed by USGA rules.